Disclosure of Haunted Homes, Paranormal, Ghosts, and Murder

 In another recent unusual case, a home was being stalked a person known as the watcher.
 The couple who purchased the home is suing the former owner because they did not disclose a stalker who has been sending them threatening letters since the day the house closed.

-Some buyers won’t even want to be associated with a neighborhood that has stigmatized properties, never mind a house.
-From a buyers perspective knowing how to pick a neighborhood is crucial not only for general happiness but resale value in the future.
+Some buyers won’t even want to be associated with an area that has stigmatized properties, never mind a house.
+From a buyer’s perspective, knowing how to pick a neighborhood is crucial not only for general happiness but the resale value in the future.

 Your Disclosure Requirements

 The traditional legal rules surrounding a home sale were known as caveat emptor or let the buyer beware.
 This meant that sellers were not required to disclose anything about the home they were selling.
 But some states have made changes to this rule, requiring the disclosure of specific information – such as information about murder, suicide, a haunting, or what’s known as a haunted house.